One of our core features are Widgets, we provide powerful and simple to build widgets that can be shown anywhere on the web.

 The style tab is used to change the look and feel of the element, change the size, the colour or event the spacing around the element.

-On the right side of the editor you can what we call, the canvas.
+On the right side of the editor you have what we we call, the canvas.

 Here you can change the device viewport to either, Desktop, Tablet or Mobile.
 All Embedery widgets are responsive and are designed to work in any web browser.